-Some patients have noted that they have "passed out at the sight of a needle" or "screamed in agony" while being taken off of the Hemodialysis machine.
-Thus, by making Dialysis less painful, Chronic Kidney Disease patients quality of lives will also improve and they will be more likely to adhere to their recommended Dialysis schedules thereby assisting in their long term survival.
+Some patients have noted that they have "screamed in agony" during their treatment.
+Thus, by making Dialysis less painful, Chronic Kidney Disease patients quality of lives will also improve and they will be more likely to adhere to their recommended Dialysis schedules thereby assisting in their long-term survival:

-1. Request that your Patient Care Technician or Nurse withdraws the needle as quickly and safely as possible to minimize discomfort.
+Request that your Patient Care Technician or Nurse wears gloves to feel your Fistula and stick the access in the correct place rather than just sticking based on eye-sight judgement or convenience.
 Check the site at least once more a short time after the needle removal to ensure that no bleeding, swelling, or other signs of a reaction are present.
+Also, if your needle hurts throughout treatment there is an issue and it should be corrected promptly.

-3. Another solution is Pain Ease, a spray that “freezes” the area in which the needle will be stuck and removed.
-Dialysis patients have noted that, "it sure makes the insertion and removal of the GIANT needles easier on me!"
+Another solution to reduce needle pain is Pain Ease, a spray that “freezes” the area in which the needle will be stuck and removed.
+Dialysis patients have noted that "it sure makes the insertion and removal of the GIANT needles easier on me!"